lmrl-bio/lmrl-bio.github.io/index.md

 ## Participate

 LMRL will be featuring some of the best efforts in biology and machine learning to spur the next generation of data-driven biological problem-solving.
 An emphasis on interpretable learning of structure and principles will be applied to work on the level of the **genome, molecule, cells, and phenotype**.
-The call for abstracts and travel awards has closed; to join the conference, please  [submit a poster proposal](https://lmrl-bio.github.io/call) by October 20.
-We hope you'll join us!

 LRML at NeurIPS will begin at 9:00am on Friday, December 13th, at the Vancouver Convention Center.
 Talks and participation by: